dpharris/OlcbRefresh/DPH-OlcbBasicNode/README.md

 }

 ```
 The other mandatory routine, loop(), where the system internals are processed by calling Olcb_loop(), which returns an indication of received bus activity.
-This is displayed on teh Blue LED.
+This is displayed on the Blue LED.
 Any outgping activity is similarly displayed on the Gold LED.
-The gold.blimk() call implements a 'keep-aline' blink on the Gold LED.
+The gold.blimk() call implements a 'keep-alive' blink on the Gold LED.
 And finally, the Blue and Gold buttons are processed.
 <br>
 The End.